StaxWP/visibility-logic-elementor/readme.txt

 Yes!
 The free version supports ACF (Advanced Custom Fields) visibility on the current post or page with 7 operators.
 The [Pro version](https://staxwp.com/go/visibility-logic) extends ACF support with repeater fields, options pages, user fields, term meta, and AND/OR logic with 17 operators.

 = Can I show different content on mobile vs desktop? = Yes.
 The **Device Type** condition detects Desktop, Tablet, and Mobile visitors using server-side User-Agent detection.
-Unlike CSS-based solutions, hidden elements are completely removed from the HTML — not just visually hidden.
+Unlike CSS-based solutions, hidden elements are completely removed from the HTML, not just visually hidden.

 = Can I show different content based on the visitor's country? = Geolocation-based visibility is available in [Visibility Logic Pro](https://staxwp.com/go/visibility-logic).
-It uses MaxMind to detect the visitor's country and dynamically show or hide elements — great for localized offers, compliance notices, or region-specific content.
+It uses MaxMind to detect the visitor's country and dynamically show or hide elements for localized offers, compliance notices, or region-specific content.

 = Does it work with WooCommerce? =
-The [Pro version](https://staxwp.com/go/visibility-logic) includes WooCommerce conditions — restrict content based on a user's order history, active subscriptions, or customer status.
+The [Pro version](https://staxwp.com/go/visibility-logic) includes WooCommerce conditions: restrict content based on a user's order history, active subscriptions, or customer status.
 Perfect for showing exclusive content to paying customers.

 = What happens when an element is hidden?
 Is the HTML removed? = By default, hidden elements are completely removed from the page HTML.
 If you need the HTML to remain in the DOM (hidden via CSS), enable the **Keep HTML / Hide by CSS** option.
 The Pro version also offers a **Fallback** feature to replace hidden elements with a custom message or an Elementor template.